Privacy Matters: How AI Keyboards Keep Your Data Safe

 Most modern AI keyboards use a hybrid approach.
 They handle sensitive stuff like passwords and credit card numbers locally, while using cloud processing for more resource-intensive tasks like advanced grammar checking or translation.
 This balance lets them maintain both functionality and privacy.

 The shift toward more local processing represents a significant advance in keyboard privacy.
+By early 2026, studies show that 78% of users now consider on-device processing a must-have feature when choosing an AI keyboard.
 Companies have realized that users care deeply about where their data goes.
-For example, some keyboards now use on-device machine learning models that continuously improve without sending your typing data to external servers.
+Modern keyboards now use sophisticated on-device machine learning models that continuously improve without sending your typing data to external servers – some models are now small enough to fit on your phone while being powerful enough to rival cloud-based alternatives from just a few years ago.

 Here's what different processing approaches mean for your privacy: